shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-reveal-animation/README.md

+# 🐞 Creating a CSS-Only Expanding Card with a Reveal Animation

 This document details how to create an expanding card effect using only CSS.
 No JavaScript is required.
 The effect reveals hidden content within a card upon hover, using CSS transitions and transforms for a smooth animation.
 This example leverages pure CSS3 techniques, making it lightweight and efficient.